lumberger22/lumberger22/README.md

 - 🔭 I’m currently a sophmore at **Virginia Tech** and am pursuing a bachelors degree in Computer Science!

-- 🌱 I’m currently learning **Javascript, HTML5 and CSS3** and working to incorperate frameworks (Foundation, Bootstrap)
+- 🌱 I’m currently learning **React JS** and working to incorperate frameworks (Bootstrap, Tailwind CSS)

 - 👯 I’m looking to collaborate on **front-end and back-end projects**